 - Transferring proprietary technology

 Tax law determines how different types of businesses are taxed.

 Businesses pay taxes.
 There are estimated taxes, employee taxes, and deductions to be aware of.
 In addition to helping a business comply with tax requirements, a business lawyer helps their client take legal steps to minimize their tax burden.
 They may help the business apply for special tax forgiveness or waivers that might be available in a certain location or for certain industries.

 Lawyers help businesses in both good times and bad.
 When businesses go through financial difficulties, they need lawyers to help them determine their options.
 Filing bankruptcy might be the only option or the best option for a struggling business.

 Making the decision to file for bankruptcy is just the beginning.
 There are many different types of bankruptcy filings available to businesses.
 They have different requirements, and there might be a reason that a business should choose one type of filing over another.
 Business lawyers can give their clients advice on the pros and cons of different actions.
 Once the business makes a plan, lawyers can help the company complete the filing accurately and stay in compliance with the associated requirements.

-Business laws can be extremely complicated and made even more so because they can vary from state to state.
 Contact one of our experienced business law attorneys at the Contiguglia Law Firm to help you determine which laws are applicable to your business and ensure your company’s success.